-- 1.0 Goals and Objectives It is understood and agreed that the Santa Rosa County School Board and the Santa Rosa County Sheriff's Office share the following goals and objectives with regard to the School Resource Program: - 1.1 To foster educational programs and activities that will increase student's knowledge of and respect for the law and function of law enforcement agencies; - 1.2 To encourage SROs to coordinate extra-curricular activities held at schools, when possible, such as PTSO/PTO meetings, athletic events and concerts; - 1.3 To act swiftly and cooperatively when responding to major disruptions and flagrant criminal offenses at school, such as: disorderly conduct by trespassers, the possession and/or use of weapons on campus, the illegal sale, distribution, and/or use of controlled substances, and riots; - 1.4 To maintain a consistent manner of reporting and handling serious crimes that occur on school grounds and to foster cooperation among school
+- 1. Recitals The "Whereas" clauses set forth above are incorporated herein and made a part of this Agreement. - 2.
+Goals and Objectives It is understood and agreed that the School Board and the Sheriff's Office share the following goals and objectives with regard to the SRO Program: - 2.1.
+To foster educational programs and activities that will increase student's knowledge of and respect for the law and function of law enforcement agencies. - 2.2.
+To encourage SRO's to coordinate extra-curricular activities held at schools, when possible, such as PTSO/PTO meetings, athletic events and concerts. - 2.3.
+To act swiftly and cooperatively when responding to major disruptions and flagrant criminal offenses at school, such as: disorderly conduct by trespassers, the possession and/or use of weapons on campus, the illegal sale, distribution, and/or use of controlled substances, and riots.

-- officials and law enforcement officials in their investigation of crimes that occur at school; - 1.5 To foster better cooperate with other law enforcement officials and/or agencies in their investigations of criminal offenses which occur off campus; and - 1.6 To encourage SROs to coordinate traffic control and crossing guards at schools when deemed necessary for the safety and protection of students and the general public when the regular traffic control officer or crossing guard is absent. - 1.7 To confer and cooperate with school principals and other administrators at schools to every extent possible to insure actions or proposed actions taken will be satisfactory to the administrators of the schools and will cause the least amount of disruption to the school setting.
+- 2.4.
+To maintain a consistent manner of reporting and handling serious crimes that occur on school grounds and to foster cooperation among school officials and law enforcement officials in their investigation of crimes that occur at school. - 2.5.
+To foster better cooperation with other law enforcement officials and/or agencies in their investigations of criminal offenses that occur off campus. - 2.6.
+To encourage SROs to coordinate traffic control and crossing guards at schools when deemed necessary for the safety and protection of students and the general public when the regular traffic control officer or crossing guard is absent. - 2.7.
+To confer and cooperate with school principals and other administrators at schools to every extent possible to ensure actions or proposed actions taken will be satisfactory to the administrators of the schools and will cause the least amount of disruption to the school setting. - 2.8.
+To meet the requirements for complying with F.S. §§1006.12 and 1006.13(4) stating each district school board shall enter into an agreement with the county sheriff's office specifying guidelines for ensuring that acts that pose a threat to school safety, whether committed by a student or adult, are reported to a law enforcement agency. - 2.9.
+SROs will handle reported incidents in accordance with Florida law and the policies of the Sheriff's Office.
+School personnel will consult with school resource officers concerning appropriate delinquent acts and crimes.

-2.0 Employment and Assignment of School Resource Officers
+3. Employment, Assignment of School Resource Officers, and Payment